joshwyant/game-creator/README.md

-# Game Creator - A Classic Game Maker Compatible Game Engine
+# Game Creator - A Classic Game Maker-Compatible Game Engine

 An experimental cross-platform, pluggable .NET game engine, with an editor, scripting engine, runner, compiler, and front-end with various implementations, compatible with games created for _**Game Maker**_, based on the API and behavior observed during gameplay.